-- Can you walk me through a previous situation where you were under an immense amount of pressure?
+- “Can you walk me through a previous situation where you were under immense pressure?”

-- What strategies do you employ to help you keep a cool head when dealing with a stressful situation?
+- “What strategies do you employ to keep a cool head when dealing with a stressful situation?”

-Technical Skills to Look For in a Node.js Developer
+Five Technical Skills to Look For in a Node.js Developer

-Backend Engineering and Architecture
+1. Back-end Engineering and Architecture

-Node.js developers are primarily dedicated to building the backend functionality of applications.
+Node.js developers are primarily dedicated to building the back-end functionality of applications.
 Deep knowledge of information architecture and how to best organize and structure services and components is an essential skill needed to ensure cleaner, more extensible code and products that are easier to maintain and hand over.

-You can ask language and framework-agnostic questions to evaluate high-level architectural, problem-solving and quick thinking skills.
+You can ask language and framework-agnostic questions to evaluate high-level architectural, problem-solving and quick-thinking skills.
 Some examples include: